Racoonia-Minecraft/datapack-archive/pathfinder/README.md

 <h3 align="center">Pathfinder</h3>

 <p align="center">
     Detects paths and gives a speed boost when walking on them.
+Also turns grass near paths into path blocks if they are walked on often enough.
     <br/>
     <a href="https://github.com/Racoonia-Datapacks/datapacks/wiki/Pathfinder"><strong>Read the Wiki Page »</strong></a>
     <br/>